Treverix/phaser3-project-template/README.md

 `dist/bundle.min.js` along with any other assets you project depended.

 Please note that it only contains assets that are imported in any source file.
-See the sample `game.ts` on how to import the images and how to tell phaser to use them.
+See the sample `index.ts` on how to import the images and how to tell phaser to use them.